Matam-Rohith/it-helpdesk-portal/README.md

 # IT Help Desk Ticketing Portal

-A responsive, production-quality IT Help Desk Ticketing Portal built with **React + TypeScript + Vite + Tailwind CSS**.
+A responsive, production-quality IT Help Desk Ticketing Portal

-## Live Demo

-Deploy directly to Vercel — no configuration required.

 ## Features